ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Unlike SCT Feedback, the STH Pollination mechanism is not hampered if only a minority of HTTPS servers deploy it.
 However, it makes an assumption that an HTTPS client performs anonymized Proof Fetching (such as the DNS mechanism discussed).
-Unfotunetly, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.
+Unfortunetly, any manner that is anonymous for some (such as clients who use shared DNS services such as a large ISP), may not be anonymous for others.